mcellteam/mcell/libmcell/documentation/generated/model.rst

    * | return type: ReleaseSite

+  | Finds a release site by its name, returns None if no such release site is present.

 * | **add_geometry_object**

    * | o: GeometryObject

-  | Makes a copy of the geometry object, in the future we will probably add some transformations
+  | Adds a reference to the geometry object o to the list of geometry objects.

 * | **find_geometry_object**